lets-learn-AI/SoYouThinkYouKnowBackpropagation/README.md

 # SoYouThinkYouKnowBackpropagation

-Slides from the talk on February 21, 2018 at Microsoft
+Slides from the talk given by Nikolaj van Omme on February 21, 2018 at Microsoft.